KibarovCmd/Reverse-Delete-From-Index-Exchange-Location-With-Two-LinkedList/README.md

-How is it going? :)
+How is it going? :) You must use mingw for this project.